0

 Online pharmacy sales of stress products for farm animals are an important development in the pharmaceutical industry.
 It enables us to offer farm animals greater well-being, which translates into better food production and a more ethical environment for these animals.
 Farmers can now offer their animals the support they need, while concentrating on their day-to-day work.
 Online pharmacies offer a safe and efficient service, enabling pet owners to quickly find the products they need for their stressed animals.

 Environmental conditions play a key role in triggering stress.
-Extreme temperatures (excessive heat or intense cold), insufficient ventilation, or high noise levels in livestock buildings can disrupt animal well-being.
+Extreme temperatures (excessive heat or intense cold), inadequate ventilation, or high noise levels in livestock buildings can disrupt animal well-being.
 Inadequate lighting or sudden changes in the environment, such as intermittent lighting or the introduction of new equipment, also increase stress.

-Insufficient space for free movement or overcrowding in enclosures limits animals' natural behaviors, increasing their anxiety.
+Insufficient space for free movement or overcrowding in enclosures limits the animals' natural behaviors, increasing their anxiety.
 Increased competition for resources, such as food or water, exacerbates these effects.

 In social animals, disruptions to the hierarchical structure or conflicts within the group are stress factors.
 The introduction or removal of individuals from the herd can also disrupt social equilibrium.